Our minimum requirement is at least a 2:1 UK Honours degree. Substantial field experience may be considered in place of a degree.

 This unique course will give you the skills required for success in the highly competitive field of international conservation.

 This course is taught in partnership with three of the most high-profile conservation practitioners in the UK:

 - the Institute of Zoology, the research division of the Zoological Society of London

 - the Durrell Wildlife Conservation Trust

-You will be immersed in the ongoing conservation work of these organisations, and will be able to choose six-month research project topics linked to their conservation programmes, ensuring that your project contributes to real-world conservation.
+You will be immersed in the ongoing conservation work of these organisations, and will be able to choose five-month research project topics linked to their conservation programmes, ensuring that your project contributes to real-world conservation.